 - Review the settlement class member’s claim form; and

 - Pay each claimant with a valid claim, on a per capita basis, up to the average amount of fees and expired balances incurred by Class Members who held either reloadable or non-reloadable Prepaid Cards, from the respective pools.

 This notice only summarizes the Distribution Protocol.
 The entire Distribution Protocol is set out at section 9.1 of the settlement agreement, which is available here.
-Questions about the Distribution Protocol or any other matters related to this Class Action may be directed to Class Counsel at firstname.lastname@example.org or email@example.com.
+If you have questions about the settlement or claims process, please contact the claims administrator, RicePoint, by email at firstname.lastname@example.org or toll-free at 1-866-723-8270.

 WHY IS THE SETTLEMENT DIVIDED INTO TWO DIFFERENT-SIZED POOLS?

 The allocation of settlement funds between reloadable and non-reloadable cardholders is based on the damages claimed in respect of each type of card.

 Prior to the appeal and settlement, the claim on behalf of non-reloadable cardholders was successful but the claim on behalf of reloadable cardholders was unsuccessful.

 The damages claimed in respect of reloadable cards represented 58.4% of the total damages claimed in this class action.
 A 50% discount was applied to this proportion in recognition of the fact that the claims of Class Members holding reloadable cards was dismissed on summary judgment and would only have been successful if the Plaintiff’s cross-appeal had been allowed.